MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-collab-assess.md

 ## Set up the dashboard

 1. In [Workplace Analytics](https://workplaceanalytics.office.com/), select **Analyze** > **Queries**.
-2. Under **Start from preselected filters and metrics**, select **Collaboration assessment** to open the predefined query, which contains the required metrics to populate the dashboard.
+2. Under **Start from preselected filters and metrics**, select **Ways of working assessment** to open the predefined query, which contains the required metrics to populate the dashboard.
 3. Select or confirm the following query settings:

    * **Name** - Customize or keep the default name